The Ravens are set to begin their 25th season in Baltimore and have already proved they are one of the NFL’s top franchises.

 The Ravens have had only three coaches — John Harbaugh, Brian Billick and the late Ted Marchibroda — but only Marchibroda had a short tenure, lasting just three years because of the team’s financial hardships.

 The Ravens are represented in the Pro Football Hall of Fame by three players: left tackle Jonathan Ogden, middle linebacker Ray Lewis and safety Ed Reed, all of whom might be the best to ever play their positions.
 Two more might eventually be enshrined in right guard Marshal Yanda and outside linebacker Terrell Suggs.

-But before the season begins, we go back in history and present the Ravens’ All-Time team for the franchise’s first 24 years.
-After picking the best on offense, let’s dig in to the defensive side of the ball.
+Before the season begins, we go back in history and present the Ravens’ All-Time team for the franchise’s first 24 years.
+Let’s begin with the the offensive players and coach.

 Quarterback: Joe Flacco

 Flacco completed 3,499 of 5,670 passes for 38,245 yards and 212 touchdowns during 11 seasons in Baltimore.
 He led the Ravens to a Super Bowl title in the 2012 season while completing one of the best postseasons in league history.
 Flacco led the Ravens to the playoffs six times, winning the AFC North title twice and advancing to the AFC championship game three times.
 Flacco beats out Vinny Testaverde, who had one of the strongest arms in NFL history.
 Testaverde threw for 4,177 yards and had 33 touchdown passes in the Ravens’ 1996 inaugural season.

 Running backs: HB Jamal Lewis and FB Vonta Leach